qing762/qingbot/README.md

 ## Installation

-###### The source here is provided for educational purposes for discord.py only.
-Nevertheless, the installation steps are as follows:
+__The source here is provided for educational purposes for discord.py only.
+Nevertheless, the installation steps are as follows:__

-Install qing Bot with git and pip
+Install qing Bot with git and pip:

 ```bash
   git clone https://github.com/qing762/qingbot